-This week, some sleepless nights are in store and your baby’s fingerprints have appeared.
-Find out more about what your baby and body is doing and the common symptoms to look out for at 25 weeks pregnant.
+At twenty-five weeks pregnant, some sleepless nights are in store and your baby’s fingerprints have appeared.
+Find out more about what your baby and body are doing and the common symptoms to look out for at 25 weeks pregnant.

 How big is my baby at 25 weeks?

 We’ve gone through a whole fridge of the foods your baby has resembled in size, but this week, she’s about the size of a swede.
 At about 13 and a half inches long and one and a half pounds heavy, she’s growing steadily.

 Your baby’s becoming prettier than ever: as the weeks go on, baby fat is developing, meaning the wrinkled skin she’s currently used to is smoothing out and she’s looking more like a newborn than ever.
 She’s even starting to grow some hair, too.

 Your baby's skin is also getting pinker as her capillaries form under the skin and fill with blood.
 Blood vessels will also develop this week in your baby’s lungs, bringing her ever closer to that first gulp of fresh air she’ll take after being born.

 This week also marks the start of your baby’s nose and nostrils beginning to work, which allows your baby to begin taking practice breaths, breathing in amniotic fluid.
 She may even be able to smell things by this week too, although many babies can only experience this sense by the third trimester.

 Your baby’s hands will develop creases in the palms this week (cute!), and soon sweat glands will form in her skin.